opentoonz/opentoonz_docs/source/working_in_xsheet.rst

-The breakdown of audio files can be done by looking at the sound wave in the scene column, for example to spot where each word starts; by scrubbing the loaded audio clips with the current frame cursor either in the xsheet frame column or in the viewer framebar; and by listening to specific sections of the audio files.
+The breakdown of audio files can be done by looking at the sound wave in the scene column, for example to spot where each word starts; by scrubbing the loaded audio clips with the current frame cursor either in the Xsheet frame column or in the viewer framebar; and by listening to specific sections of the audio files.

 When mouth images are placed in the proper place, you can check the sync by scrubbing or selecting again the audio file section you are interested in, because while listening to the selected audio section, the viewer will display the related animation frames.